sawofwar/sawofwar/README.md

-### JS, HTML, CSS
+### JS/TS, HTML, CSS

-Every now and then I upload small projects that I have made here.
+Every now and then I upload my projects here.

 You can reach me at warsawxx@gmail.com :)